 Signalling

-VSP can be disabled by a flag in the VPS in order to enable coding of texture without depth maps.
+VSP can be disabled by a flag in the SPS in order to enable coding of texture without depth maps.

 At PU level a VSP flag indicates whether the block is coded with VSP mode or conventional inter mode.
 The VSP flag is derived in the merging process and set equal to one, when a VSP candidate is signaled by the merge index.
 Multiple VSP candidates might be present in the merge list.